Bandai, Fukushima: Economy

 From the early modern period, hydroelectric power generation and chemical production by Nippon Soda Co., Ltd. had been mainstays of the local economy.
 However, the local economy has now shifted to precision machinery production and seasonal tourism, especially golf courses and ski resorts.

 Education

 Bandai has two public elementary schools and one public junior high school operated by the town government.
-The town does not have a high school.